Frequently Asked Questions

 Why does the bottom 50% own so little?

 Wealth is far more concentrated than income.
 The bottom 50% in most countries holds between 1% and 5% of total wealth.
-This happens because wealth accumulates over time through asset appreciation (property, stocks), inheritance, and compound returns — mechanisms that disproportionately benefit those who already have capital.
+This happens because wealth accumulates over time through asset appreciation (property, stocks), inheritance, and compound returns.
+Mechanisms that disproportionately benefit those who already have capital.
 Meanwhile, many people carry debts that offset or exceed their assets, leaving them with zero or negative net wealth.

 How is the billionaire comparison calculated?

 It is a simple division: the billionaire's net worth divided by your annual income gives the number of years it would take you to earn the equivalent amount (before taxes, with no spending).
-The result is then expressed in relatable units — years, lifetimes, or historical eras — to make the scale of the gap tangible.
+The result is then expressed in relatable units.
+Years, lifetimes, or historical eras.
+To make the scale of the gap tangible.

 Can wealth inequality be reduced?

 Economists and policymakers have proposed a range of approaches, including progressive taxation on income and capital gains, inheritance and estate taxes, universal basic assets or savings programs, broader access to education and homeownership, and stronger labor protections.
 Each approach has trade-offs, and outcomes depend heavily on implementation.
-This tool does not advocate for any specific policy — it aims to make the data visible so people can form their own views.
+This tool does not advocate for any specific policy.
+It aims to make the data visible so people can form their own views.

 Is this financial advice?